 A person who is convicted of a first degree assault crime can face serious penalties that include several long-term consequences.
 Prosecutors will aggressively pursue maximum punishments in these types of cases.

 If you were arrested or think that you could be under investigation for an alleged first degree assault in Minnesota, it is in your best interest to exercise your right to remain silent until you have legal representation.
-Contact the Law Office of Barry Hogen as soon as possible.
+Contact the Barry Hogen Law as soon as possible.

 First Degree Assault Laws in Minnesota